Noitidart/retry-with-logger/README.md

 }
 ```

-This will try running the function once, then if it fails it will retry default of 5 times.
+This will try running the function once, then if it fails it will retry default of 5 times with an interval of 200ms.